videlec/OpenDreamKit.github.io/_posts/2015-05-15-OpenDreamKit-accepted.md

 It is our hope that this financial support will help push forward critical technical tasks.
 We tried hard in the proposal to make a worthwhile selection of such tasks, within some constraints imposed by the specific call.
-We are now legally committed to treat those tasks in priority.
 This kind of long term prediction work is tough: one of them has actually already been completed by the community in the mean time!
 This is great; whenever this will happen we will be able reprioritize the resources to whatever emerging needs that will arise.